-- Plots should be situated close to natural cover such as woods, fence rows, or brush piles with consideration to adequate sunlight.
+- Better plots are those situated close to natural cover such as woods, fence rows, or brush piles with consideration to adequate sunlight.

 - Plots should not be located very close to houses or other human activities.
 However, if there is no alternative, this is permissible.